mbfraga/qn/README.md

 # Todo

 * Make this app a bit more user friendly
-   - Create a help page for both rofi and fzf apps, with a comprehensive set of explanations of the features.
-   - Look into $XDG_HOME_CONFIG/.qn and ~/.qn for configuration files.
    - Make a better presentation of this tool.
-   - Allow a way to pass rofi commands to qnr
-   - Modify qnf keybindings to feel more natural and closer to qnr
    - Implement CLI (Very low priority, fzf is close enough)
    - Implement way to permanently delete notes in the trash